Phalaenopsis orchids are popular and easy to look after, despite appearing like high maintenance plants with their gentle and colorful blooms.

 Using a Lux Meter

-Don’t be intimidated by using professional equipment to measure light intensity, especially that a good quality lux meter on Amazon goes for around $14.
+Don’t be intimidated by using professional equipment to measure light intensity, especially that a good quality lux meter on Amazon can be purchased for a reasonable price.

 A lux meter is especially important if you have a lot of orchids or you’re growing orchids commercially and you can’t afford your orchids turning up sickly.

 A lux meter will give you a precise measure and will help you pick out the ideal position for your orchids, so that they’re right in the light intensity sweet spot they need to be in.